MattRice12/SQL-practice/setup.md

 ##PostgreSQL Data Types

 The data type can be any of the following:
-	boolean: Use "boolean" or "bool" to declare a true or false value. character values
+#boolean: Use "boolean" or "bool" to declare a true or false value.
+	character values
-	char: holds a single character
+#char: holds a single character
-	char (#): holds # number of characters.
-Spaces will be inserted to fill any extra room. varchar (#): holds a maximum of # number of character.
-Can contain less. integer values
+#char (#): holds # number of characters.
+Spaces will be inserted to fill any extra room.
+#varchar (#): holds a maximum of # number of character.
+Can contain less integer values
-	smallint: whole number between -32768 and 32767.
+#smallint: whole number between -32768 and 32767.

-	int: whole number between -214783648 and 214783647.
+#int: whole number between -214783648 and 214783647.
-	serial: Auto-populated integer number.
+#serial: Auto-populated integer number.
 	floating-point values
-	float (#): floating point number with at least # points of precision.
+#	float (#): floating point number with at least # points of precision.
-	real: 8-byte floating point number
+#	real: 8-byte floating point number
 	numeric (#,after_dec): real number with # number of digits, and after_dec digits after decimal date and time values
-	date: stores a date value
+#	date: stores a date value
-	time: stores a time value
+#	time: stores a time value
-	timestamp: stores a date and time value
+#	timestamp: stores a date and time value
-	timestamptz: stores a timestamp that includes timezone data
+#	timestamptz: stores a timestamp that includes timezone data
-	interval: stores the difference between two timestamp values geometric data
+#	interval: stores the difference between two timestamp values
+	geometric data
-	point: stores a pair of coordinates that define a point
+#	point: stores a pair of coordinates that define a point
-	line: stores a set of points that map out a line
+#	line: stores a set of points that map out a line
-	lseg: stores data that defines a line segment
+#	lseg: stores data that defines a line segment
-	box: stores data that defines a rectangle
+#	box: stores data that defines a rectangle
-	polygon: stores data that defines any enclosed space device specifications
+#	polygon: stores data that defines any enclosed space
+	device specifications
-	inet: stores an IP address
+#	inet: stores an IP address
-	macaddr: stores a device MAC address
+#	macaddr: stores a device MAC address

 ##PostreSQL Column and Table Constraints